Accessibility Tools

 After breakfast today, we left the hotel for the short drive through Puno to the pontoon, where a boat took us out onto Lake Titicaca.

-Uros Islands, Lake Titicaca.
+Lake Titicaca.

-We were invited to look around the island & the buildings.
+We were invited to look around the island and the buildings.
 Power there was supplied by solar panels mounted on the reed buildings.
-I found this fascinating & find myself wishing more people would use this form of energy.
-Then, as we look inside a reed-built house, we are amazed to see a large television & satellite dish.
+I found this fascinating and find myself wishing more people would use this form of energy.
+Then, as we look inside a reed-built house, we are amazed to see a large television and satellite dish.
 The satellite dish mounted on the side of the reed building gave people here access to hundreds of channels of the same daytime rubbish we in the UK are forced to endure.
 My idyllic notion of these people living without outside influence was immediately shattered.
 I hope it does not ruin their way of life.

 After a look around the island, we were taken aboard a double-hulled reed boat to ferry us to another island.
-Two girls from the island we were on climbed aboard & rowed us to the next island, where we were to view a school.
+Two girls from the island we were on climbed aboard and rowed us to the next island, where we were to view a school.
 As we climbed onto the next island, I turned round to take a photo of the boat we arrived on.
-The two girls rowed out a few yards into the lake, where a motorboat came up behind it & then pushed it back to where it had come from.
+The two girls rowed out a few yards into the lake, where a motorboat came up behind it and then pushed it back to where it had come from.
 I wondered why, after all, it was a lot lighter now the 29 passengers had gotten off.
 You can't get the staff these days.

 0